Faltings heights of abelian varieties with complex multiplication: Special endomorphisms of Lubin-Tate groups

 \subsection{Special endomorphisms}

 We will assume that $E$ is equipped with a non-trivial involution $\tau$.
 Let $F\subset E$ be the fixed field of $\tau$.
 If $E/F$ is unramified, then we will further assume that the uniformizer $\pi_E$ is in fact a uniformizer in $F$.
+Given a $p$-adically complete $\co_{E}$-algebra $R$, a \emph{special endomorphism} of $\mathcal{G}_R$ will be an element $f\in\End(\mathcal{G}_R)$ such that